 Meetings

-Our meetings go down on the first Tuesday of every month at the offices of Liquidity Services Inc in downtown Washington, DC (20th and L Streets NW).
-Check the Meeting Logistics page for directions and a map.
-When meetings don't happen on the first Tuesday of the month, we are first notified on the mailing list, and then this site is updated.
+When meetings don’t happen on the first Tuesday of the month, we are notified on the mailing list, and this site and meetup.com is updated.

 Upcoming Presentations